geometryvcu/geometryvcu.github.io/_pages/about.md

 ---

 Our research group has interests in algebraic geometry, low-dimensional topology and knot theory, string theory, and conformal field theory.

-<b>Events</b>

-We organize:

-- a research seminar

-- an annual international meeting

-- a student seminar and

-- a geometry summer camp